-During December, 2011, the Company settled litigation with Zeiss and as of December 31, 2016, has a remaining obligation to pay \$0.5 million in June 2017.
-The present value of the liability is estimated at approximately \$0.4 million as of December 31, 2016.
+During December 2011, the Company settled litigation with Zeiss with a final payment of pay \$0.5 million which was paid in June 2017.

 (g) Litigation

 The Company may be a party to various legal proceedings and claims arising out of the ordinary course of its business.
 Although the final results of all such matters and claims cannot be predicted with certainty, the Company currently believes that there are no current proceedings or claims pending against it of which the ultimate resolution would have a material adverse effect on its financial condition or results of operations.
 However, should we fail to prevail in any legal matter or should several legal matters be resolved against us in the same reporting period, such matters could have a material adverse effect on our operating results and cash flows for that particular period.
 In all cases, at each reporting period, the Company evaluates whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under ASC 450, Contingencies.
 Legal costs are expensed as incurred.